This tool allows you to create and enforce HTML email signatures to users, groups, OUs, or everyone on your domain.

 - After you have applied the signatures, each users will have to refresh their browser to see changes

-- Signatures will only apply when composing a message from Gmail via a web browser.
-Signatures will not be applied when composing a message on any IMAP/POP desktop or mobile client, Google Inbox, or Gmail App for Android or iOS.
+- Signatures will only apply when composing a message from Gmail web browser, and the Gmail App for iPhone (must configure Gmail settings on device).
+Signatures will not be applied when composing a message on any IMAP/POP desktop or mobile version, or Gmail App for Android.

 - If you have multiple send-as aliases in your inbox, it will apply to ALL in your inbox.
 If you have the scheduling feature selected, it will continue to override the signatures, even if you change them in Gmail settings.